By Molly J. Anderson-Childers | Updated November 20, 2018

-Welcome back, readers!
 It's spring, and ideas are blooming everywhere.
-This month, I'm working with the aptly-named Naomi Rose to create a garden of delights for our Creativity Portal readers.
+In this interview, I'm talking with the aptly-named Naomi Rose to create a garden of delights.
 Rose is a writer and Book Developer with over 30 years in the publications field.
 She works with writers, frequently first-time book writers, to nurture their book into being.

 In the late 1980s, she created a unique approach to writing called "Writing from the Deeper Self."
 This approach is an antidote to the product orientation of conventional book writing, in which what is on the page is seen as more important than, and essentially disconnected from, the human being who gave it life.
 Writing from the Deeper Self is based on the conviction that honoring the human being who is doing the writing will bring forth the best in the person, the final manuscript, and the eventual readers of such books, and in this way bring healing and amazing beauty into the world.
 Amazingly enough, this busy writer and book developer still finds time to consult with writers individually in person in the San Francisco Bay Area.
 She also works by phone and/or email with her out-of-area, international clientele.
 She also teaches periodic workshops, classes, and other events on Writing from the Deeper Self, book writing, creativity, and money and the inner life.

 Her own writing, primarily focused on healing in its many aspects, currently specializes in the creative process, and money and the inner life.
 Her articles have appeared in Shaman's Drum, Writer's Connection, The New Holistic Health Handbook, Massage Magazine, The Association for Humanistic Psychology Journal, Intuition Journal, The San Francisco Bay Guardian, Pure Inspiration, and numerous other publications.
 Her books include Starting Your Book, The Portable Blessings Ledger, MotherWealth, The Man Behind the Mask, and The Blessings Ledger.